simonpiekarz/airminal-extension/README.md

 **Your AI agent inside every chat tab.**

-A Chrome extension that injects your AI agent directly into the messaging platforms you already use.
+A Chrome extension that injects your <a href='https://airminal.com'>airminal AI agent</a> directly into the messaging platforms you already use.
 Your agent reads incoming messages, generates replies, and types them back — all without leaving the browser tab.

 ## Supported Platforms